wp-plugins/shortcode-developer/readme.txt

 Tested up to: 3.4.1
 Stable tag: 3.3

-Quickly create and edit shortcodes to use within your website.
+Creating shortcodes has never been this easy!
 This plugin gives you full PHP control whilst taking care of the hard work in the background.
-Creating shortcodes has never been this easy!

 == Description ==